Where to see crocodiles in Darwin

-In Darwin, you can get up close and personal with one of the Territory’s most famous crocodiles, Sweetheart.
-Now located in the Museum and Art Gallery of the Northern Territory at Fannie Bay as a taxidermy attraction, Sweetheart was the inspiration for the horror film, Rogue.
-In his golden days in the 1970s, Sweetheart was known to stalk fishing boats, attack outboard motors and tip the occupants into the water.
+In Darwin you can get up close and personal with one of the Territory’s most famous crocodiles, Sweetheart.
+Now found in the Museum and Art Gallery of the Northern Territory at Fannie Bay as a taxidermy attraction, Sweetheart was the inspiration for the horror film, Rogue.
+In his golden days during the 1970’s, Sweetheart was known to stalk fishing boats, attack outboard motors and tip the occupants into the water.
 Luckily he didn’t hurt anyone, but a 5 metre crocodile chasing your boat is a scary prospect!

 Darwin crocodile parks

-If you want to see a live crocodile, there are lots of options.
-Visit Crocodylus Park on the outskirts of Darwin and see a range of animals including more than 1000 resident crocodiles.
-Check for feeding times to see these beasts in action.
+Visit Crocodylus Park on the outskirts of Darwin to see a range of animals including more than 1000 resident crocodiles.
+Check the feeding times to see these beasts in action.

 In the centre of Darwin, visit Crocosaurus Cove to see crocodiles of all shapes, sizes and ages in purpose-built aquariums.
-If you’re feeling brave, you might even try the Cage of Death: a perspex tank that’s lowered into an enclosure of crocs, so you and a friend can see them closer than you ever thought possible.
-If you’re lucky enough to be in the cage during feeding time, you’ll see their powerful jaws in full force.
+You can even brave the Cage of Death – a perspex tank that’s lowered into a croc enclosure.
+You and a friend will get closer than you ever thought possible.
+During feeding time you’ll see their powerful jaws in full force.